yafshar/xsum/README.md

 [Radford M. Neal](https://www.cs.toronto.edu/~radford).

 The code is rewritten in C++ and amended with more functionality with the goal of ease of use.
-The Python bindings help use the exact summation in a Python code.
+The provided Python bindings provide the *exact summation* interface in a Python code.

-The C++ code includes extra summation functionality, especially useful in high-performance message passing libraries (like [OpenMPI](https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/)).
+The C++ code also includes extra summation functionalities, which are especially useful in high-performance message passing libraries (like [OpenMPI](https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/)).
 Where binding a user-defined global summation operation to an `op` handle can subsequently be used in `MPI_Reduce,` `MPI_Allreduce,` `MPI_Reduce_scatter,` and `MPI_Scan` or a similar calls.

-- **NOTE:** To see, or use or reproduce the results of the original implementation reported in the paper
+- **NOTE:** To see or use or reproduce the results of the original implementation reported in the paper
   `Fast Exact Summation Using Small and Large Superaccumulators`, by Radford M.
   Neal, please refer to